luthfihariz/pois-importer/README.md

 ## Import Data

-The project includes a management command to import PoI data from JSON and XML files.
-The sample data files are located in the `searchsmartly_be/data` directory.
-The CSV file is excluded because it's too big.
+The project includes a management command to import PoI data from CSV, JSON and XML files.
+The sample data files are located in the `searchsmartly_be/data` directory, the CSV file is excluded from the repo because too big.

 To import the data, run the `import` command, followed by the paths to the files you want to import.
 You can specify one or more files at once.